 Asked about the future of commodities, Arno Pernthaler explained how the commodities market is very different from the financial services market.
 The major difference is that in the commodities market, we speak about large bilateral deals between mining companies and between manufacturing companies.
 These are not standardized deals but rather deals where large companies have multi-year contracts developed over time.
 This makes it difficult to bring the commodities industry into a more digital and standardized world.

 “Commodities market is very different from the financial services market.
 The major difference is that in the commodities market, we speak about large bilateral deals between mining companies and between manufacturing companies” – Arno Pernthaler, Head of Corporate & Business Development at Atomyze

 Another characteristic of the commodities market is that it is not regulated, it is quite untransparent.
-Cars manufacturers, as an example, have difficulties to prove where the metal comes from and its ESG credentials.
+Cars manufacturers, for example, have difficulties proving where the metal comes from and its ESG credentials.

 Talking about the future we need to make sure that physical goods are correctly digitized, that this digital product which flows through the supply chain, from the mining firm down to the end consumer actually does not lose this physical connectivity.

 The commodities market is moving into the era of smart products with installed corporate credentials, corporate insights, and corporate data into a product.
 These products can become tradable through fractionalization.
 Illiquid products could become more liquid through the standardization of contracts.